CompVis/ipoke/README.md

 ## Pretrained models

 To you can find all pretrained models [here](https://hci.iwr.uni-heidelberg.de/compvis_files/ipoke.zip).
-Download and extract the `zip`-file in a `<LOGDIR>` and create a symbolic link to the created repository which is name `ipoke` via
+Download and extract the `zip`-file in a `<LOGDIR>` and create a symbolic link to the created repository which is named `ipoke` via
 ```shell script
 ln -s <LOGDIR>/ipoke logs
 ```